Honghung123/learn-react/README.md

     We must call its modifier function setCount() Otherwise the React component will not update its UI to reflect the changes of the data.
     Calling the modifier is the way we can tell React that the component state has changed.
+- When you want to update an object and array, you need to create a new one (or make a copy of an existing one), and then update the state to use that copy.
+Usually, you will use the ... spread syntax to copy objects and arrays that you want to change

 - Props can be passed as attributes to the component in the JSX:
     ```<WelcomeMessage myprop={'somevalue'} />```
     and inside the component we receive the props as argument: